Pavankokkura/text-detection-using-ocr/readme.md

-# Real-Time Text Detection and Text Extraction
+# Real-Time Text Detection and Text Extraction (OCR)

 ## Overview
 A sophisticated Optical Character Recognition (OCR) system that enables real-time text detection, extraction, and speech conversion from images and snapshots.
 This project leverages machine learning algorithms to achieve high-accuracy text recognition with optimized processing speeds.